ssbc/ssb-buttwoo-spec/README.md

  - [ssb-bfe] encoded previous message id.
 For the first message this must be BFE nil.
- - a byte with extensible tag information (`0x00` means standard message, `0x01` means sub-feed, `0x02` means end-of-feed).
+ - a byte with extensible tag information (`0x00` means standard message, `0x01` means subfeed, `0x02` means end-of-feed).
  - the length of the content in bytes
  - [ssb-bfe] encoded [blake3] hash of content

-## Meta feeds
+## Subfeeds

-Meta feeds are identified by the tag.
-Content can include extra information what is contained in the sub feed such as the feed purpose.
-For messages in a subfeed parent must be filled with the message id in the parent feed.
+Subfeed mesages are identified by the tag.
+Content can include extra information about what is contained in the subfeed, such as the feed purpose.
+For messages in a subfeed, the parent value must be filled with the message id in the parent feed.

+In contrast with [bendy butt], subfeeds maintain the same feed identitier.
+This makes it easier to work with in situations where, what in classic SSB would be single feed, is split into multiple parts.
+As an example, split into about messages, the social graph and ordinary messages.
+While on the other hand [bendy butt] had a clear separation between what are meta feeds and what are normal feeds, allowing normal feeds to use different feed formats.
+In this way, they can be seen as complementary.

 ### Content